 Therefore, your next step is apply your color base coat.
 Light or white colors smooth out the glow appearance at night and improve the transparency of the 'invisible' glow paints during the day.
 Darker colors work, but the contrast will sometimes make the 'invisible' paints more noticeable.
 Once again, we suggest water or solvent-based paints for this layer.

-The majority of the time, our lab technicians prefer Krylon Bright White High Gloss spray paint for this layer.
+The majority of the time, our lab technicians prefer Krylon Bright White matte or flat spray paint for this layer.
 It is inexpensive, easy to manage, and looks great.

 The glow layer is the easiest part.
 You simply need to choose a glow in the dark paint that matches your taste in color and brightness.
 Multiple, thin, even layers give the best appearance.
 If brushing or rolling, use a wide brush for the most consistent look.
 We suggest that you use a black light to expose light spots.